Sanjay-Shr/DevOps_Challenge/README.md

 - Realized Jenkins forms the backbone of automation in DevOps pipelines.
 - Gained insights into Jenkins integration with AWS, Azure, and GCP.

+### Day 25 | Jenkins Pipeline Basics
+- Explored Jenkins Pipelines and learned how they enable stage-based automation.
+- Created a new pipeline job from the Jenkins dashboard.
+- Configured stages to create a folder and file automatically.
+- Executed the build successfully, confirming a working setup.
+- Understood how pipelines improve visibility and structure in CI/CD.
+- Gained confidence to move toward more complex Jenkins workflows.

 ---

 ## How to Use This Repo